-I’ll start today with a couple of the sites of my husband, Kelly Hart.
+Here are some of the sites of my husband, Kelly Hart.
+He is passionate about natural building.

 This is Kelly’s largest site.
 It’s got hundreds of pages on all aspects of green home building.
 The easiest way to find something specific is the search box in the upper right of the home page or on the bottom of most other pages.

-The table across the top is on every page, and will take you to the various categories of the website… oh, cool, when I just cut and pasted the words from that table, all the links came along, so I will just leave them here:
+The table across the top is on every page, and will take you to the various categories of the website.

 That “Ask the Experts” section draws on commentary from some three dozen experts.
 Readers send in questions, Kelly forwards them to the right expert, and eventually posts the answers on the site.